sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 ## Update listing booking flow to allow bookings with seats

-Now, we need to add the logic for customers to book more than one seat in a listing.
+We now have a listing with multiple seats available for booking!
+Next, we need to add the logic for customers to book more than one seat in that listing.

 ### Show seats input in order form